-ENGS 203 ENGINEERING STRENGTH OF MATERIALS
+ENGS 203 ENGINEERING STRENGTH OF MATERIALS Spring, 3 credit hours

 This course is designed to introduce elementary analysis of deformable bodies subjected to various loading including strength, deformation and stability analyses.
 Students will also be introduced to more advanced concepts in order to use sound judgment regarding the design of structures and components.
 Three hours lecture per week.
 Prerequisite: Material Science (ENGS 205), Statics (ENGS 201), or permission of instructor.